juan-pineda/Models_HST_MUSE/README.md

 added to the module "basic\_functions.py", clearly separated by a distinct mark and title, below the body of functions already present in there.

+# PSF determination

+Take a look at the folder "INPUT\_DATA/PSF/", everything is self-contained there.